A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Introduction

-To apply the proposed approach to DC-DC Buck converters, we first introduce a discrete-time mathematical model of the device and its linearization.
-Next, to ensure proper load disturbance rejection performance, we resort to the load estimator proposed in~\cite{gab25_estimator}, which allows for a cheap analog implementation, and apply the proposed analog EMPC design.
-Thanks to the adopted regions reduction strategies, we observe a significant improvement over previous works considering EMPC design on Buck (see~\cite{wisniewski_explicit_2021}), while ensuring a cheap circuit design.
-Furthermore, the proposed approach leads to a less expensive and faster implementation compared to the approach proposed in~\cite{vichik_solving_2014}.
-Furthermore, we provide a formal proof of global and exponential stability of the unique equilibrium point of the feedback control system, based on contraction theory.
+To apply the proposed approach to DC-DC Buck converters, we first introduce a discrete-time (DT) mathematical model of the device and its linearization.
+Next, to ensure proper load-disturbance rejection performance, we use the load estimator proposed in~\cite{gab25_estimator}, which enables a low-cost analog implementation.
+Finally, we apply the proposed analog EMPC design: thanks to the adopted region-reduction strategies, we observe a significant improvement over previous works on EMPC design for the Buck (see~\cite{wisniewski_explicit_2021}), thus ensuring a low-cost circuit design and a faster implementation compared to the approach proposed in~\cite{vichik_solving_2014}.
+Furthermore, we provide a formal proof of the stability of the feedback control system's equilibrium point, robustly with respect to disturbances.

-Finally, we present a thorough simulation study.
-We perform extensive and accurate simulation experiments to demonstrate the feasibility and effectiveness of the proposed approach.
-The proposed analog implementation enables high-frequency sampling at \SI{500}{\kilo\hertz}, which is compatible with modern Buck design and considerably improves previous solutions, e.g., ~\cite{cim25,mariethoz_comparison_2010,liu_fast_2018,albira_adaptive_2021}.
-We analyze the performance of the system in the presence of parametric uncertainty in the value of the Buck components through Monte Carlo simulations, considering both ceramic and electrolytic capacitor cases.
-Next, we perform an accurate low-level simulation utilizing the manufacturer's models of commercially available components, demonstrating the feasibility of the proposed method even in the presence of components non-idealities, such as the finite gain-bandwidth product of the OP-AMPs and delays of comparators and MUX.
-Our results indicate that the controlled system enjoys outstanding load disturbance rejection performances, outperforming standard methods.
+Our controller is validated through a comprehensive simulation study to demonstrate the feasibility and effectiveness of the proposed approach.
+We analyze system performance under parametric uncertainty in Buck component values using Monte Carlo simulations, considering both ceramic and electrolytic capacitor cases.
+Next, we perform an accurate low-level simulation utilizing the manufacturer's models of commercially available components, demonstrating the feasibility of the proposed method even in the presence of component non-idealities.
+The proposed analog implementation enables high-frequency sampling at \SI{500}{\kilo\hertz}, which is compatible with modern Buck designs and considerably improves upon previous solutions reported in~\cite{cim25,mariethoz_comparison_2010,liu_fast_2018,albira_adaptive_2021}.
+Our results indicate that the system exhibits outstanding disturbance-rejection performance, outperforming standard methods.